 This is a guided tour of the core features of the xmonad window manager, allowing you to gain an understanding of the motivation, and use of a tiling window manager, and learn how to achieve the kind of screen configuration you want, simply and easily.

-If you’re already familiar with the basics and want to learn how to configure xmonad, head over to the tutorial!
+If you’re already familiar with the basics and want to learn how to configure xmonad and customize it to your liking, head over to the configuration tutorial.

 When you start xmonad, without launching clients, you’ll be presented with an empty screen: